fturannn/n11-TalentHub-Final-Assignment/README.md

 ### Communication with Restaurant Service:

 Feign client is utilized to establish communication with the Restaurant service.

 The Feign client allows seamless integration with the Restaurant service to retrieve restaurant information and recommendations.

 ### Logging and Error Handling:

 Errors and information logs generated within the services are captured.

 Captured logs are persisted into a PostgreSQL database using RabbitMQ message broker.

 This allows for effective monitoring, troubleshooting, and analysis of system behavior.

+### Dockerized Deployment:

+The application can be deployed easily using Docker Compose.

+Docker Compose orchestrates the deployment of all necessary services, ensuring seamless setup and execution.

 ### Technologies: